 - Weighs 12.5 pounds

-For my full review of the Lodge 17L12CO3 Cast Iron Camp Dutch Oven, 6-quart click here.
+For my full review of the Lodge 17L12CO3 Cast Iron Camp Dutch Oven, 6-quart.

 5. Lodge L10DOL3 Dutch Oven with Dual Handles, Pre-Seasoned, 7-Quart

-The Lodge L10DOL3 Dutch Oven with Dual Handles, Pre-Seasoned, 7-Quart is the big brother of the L8DOL3, 5-Quart Dutch oven.
-You can cook for a larger number of hungry mouths with this Dutch oven.
+The Lodge L10DOL3 Dutch Oven with Dual Handles, Pre-Seasoned, 7-quart is the big brother of the L8DOL3, 5-quart Dutch oven.
+You can cook a beef stew for a large family with this versatile pot.

-The 7-Quart Lodge Dutch oven also arrives pre-seasoned with a vegetable oil formula and is ready to use immediately.
+The 7-quart Lodge Dutch oven arrives pre-seasoned with a vegetable oil formula and is ready to use immediately.

-It can also be used in the kitchen on gas, electric, or induction cooktops as well as your conventional oven.
-It has the same self-basting domed lid which preserves moisture.
+It can also be used in the kitchen on gas, electric, or induction cooktops and in your conventional oven.
+It has the same self-basting domed lid, which preserves moisture.

-This cast-iron Dutch oven sports loop handles that aid in carrying and the lid has a convenient looped handle.
-You will notice that there is a convenient pouring lip built into this Dutch oven.
+This cast-iron Dutch oven sports loop handles that aid in carrying, and the lid has a convenient looped handle.
+You will notice a convenient pouring lip built into this Dutch oven.

 Hand washing is recommended and is to be dried thoroughly before storage.